gorilla-devs/GDLauncher/README.md

 <b>This project was previously developed in C#.
 That version is now outdated and not mantained but you can find the code [here](https://github.com/gorilla-devs/GDLauncher/tree/csharp_legacy_launcher)</b>

 GDLauncher is a custom open source Minecraft launcher written from the ground up in electron/react.
-It's main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!
+Its main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!

 ## 🚀 Getting Started